-The client card must use the same key as the Router.
-For instance, if your Router uses the key 00112233445566778899AABBCC, then the client card must be set to the exact same key.
+The client card must use the same key as the Wireless Router (or access point).
+For instance, if your Wireless Router (or access point) uses the key 00112233445566778899AABBCC, then the client card must be set to the exact same key.

-- 1. Double-click the Signal Indicator icon to bring up the "Wireless Network" screen. - 2.
-The "Advanced" button will allow you to view and configure more options of your card.

-- 3. Once the "Advanced" button is clicked, the Belkin Wireless LAN Utility will appear.
+- 1. Double-click the Signal Indicator icon to bring up the "Wireless Network" screen. - The "Advanced" button will allow you to view and configure more options of the card. - Once the "Advanced" button is clicked, the Belkin Wireless LAN Utility will appear.
 This Utility will allow you to manage all the advanced features of the Belkin Wireless Card. - 4.
 Under the "Wireless Network Properties" tab, select a network name from the "Available Networks" list and click the "Properties" button. - 5.
 Under "Data Encryption", select "WEP". - 6.
-Ensure that the check box "The key is provided for me automatically" at the bottom is unchecked.
-If you are using this computer to connect to a corporate network, please consult your network administrator if this box needs to be checked. - 7.
-Type your WEP key in the "Network key" box.
+Ensure the check box "The key is provided for me automatically" at the bottom is unchecked.
+If you are using this computer to connect to a corporate network, please consult your network administrator if this box needs to be checked.

+7. Type your WEP key in the "Network key" box.

 Important: A WEP key is a mixture of numbers and letters from A-F and 0-9.
 For 128-bit WEP, you need to enter 26 keys.
-This network key needs to match the key you assign to your Router.
+This network key needs to match the key you assign to your Wireless Router (or access point).